CPO-STV: Voting

 The precise rules for a given CPO-STV election will determine whether or not a voter must rank every single candidate, and whether or not they are permitted to give the same ranking to more than one candidate.

 Procedure

 Setting the quota

 Both the Hare and Droop quotas may be used for a CPO-STV election.
-However, Tideman recommends a form of the Hagenbach-Bischoff quota.
-This is the rational number equal to the total number of valid votes cast, divided by the number one greater than the total number of seats to be filled.
-This can be clearly seen in the formula:
+Tideman recommends the Droop quota, given by:

 Finding the winners

 CPO-STV compares every possible outcome of an election to every other possible outcome to find the set of winners with the highest level of support, which is a variation of the Condorcet method.
-Usually there is an outcome which wins every such contest and it is this set of candidates who are elected.
+Usually, there is an outcome that wins every such contest, and it is this set of candidates who are elected.

-When two outcomes are compared one against another a special method is used to give each a score and so determine which of the two is the winner.
-When comparing two outcomes the steps are as follows:
+When two outcomes are compared one against another, a special method is used to give each a score and so determine which of the two is the winner.
+When comparing two outcomes, the steps are as follows: